aweandreverence/ProgrammingClass/README.md

 This is an introductory programming class meant to be taught to kids aged 11 or older.
 In the summer of 2024, I am currently teaching my son and a couple of his friends computer programming.

-This course aims to find a balance among teaching fundamental theories and concepts (30%), computer programming and languages (15%), and
+This course aims to find a balance among teaching fundamental theories and concepts (30%), computer programming and languages (25%), software engineering (25%), and software engineering and programming techniques (25%) -- meaning, you will get A LOT more CS theory (ideally) than a traditional (college-level) programming class, but you will not get as much theory as a traditional (college-level) CS class.

 If you ask most kids, they will say that they want to learn computer programming so that they can make their own video games.